mohitpai/journey-optimizer.en/help/using/offers/api-reference/getting-started.md

 <!--
 >[!NOTE]
 >
 > The In-app messaging channel in Adobe Journey Optimizer uses decision management objects.
 If your organization uses the in-app messaging channel, then API list requests for objects will include objects created by the in-app messaging service and can be ignored for decision management use cases.
-Objects created for in-app messages will have `createdBy = “Mobile_Sheliak”`.
+Objects created for in-app messages will have `createdBy = "Mobile_Sheliak"`.
 -->

 ## How-to video {#video}